zhezhouzz/HATs/README.md

     $ ../.venv/bin/python scripts/comprehensive.py silent typing data/ri

 Then, the following prints the two parts of table 1 (please first performs preporcess to get the statistics result for the first part of the table).
-The printed table is in _GitHub_ markdown format, the reader can visualize the table via `https://gist.github.com/` or any other markdown visualizer.
+The printed table is in _GitHub_ Markdown format, the reader can visualize the table via `https://gist.github.com/` or any other Markdown visualizer.

     $ ../.venv/bin/python scripts/comprehensive.py silent show-md-table1 data/ri